 There are few places more beautiful than New York around the Christmas holidays.
 From the iconic Christmas tree at Rockefeller Center to the incredible window displays in stores like Bergdorf Goodman, we spent hours walking around, enjoying the sights and the lights, and we certainly enjoyed a great deal of good — and pretty — food along the way.
-This is a blast from the past from 2011.
+This post is a revisit of a blast from the past from 2011.

 In case you haven’t noticed, the big thing these days is small — small portions, lots of variety.
 These individual gingerbread cakes were topped with whipped cream, then a thin, small slab of white and dark chocolate which had been melted together in an interesting design.